Batman: The Cult: Collected editions

 The miniseries was later collected in 1991 as a trade paperback graphic novel (ISBN 0-930289-85-4).
 This collected volume went to four printings.
 A new edition (the fifth printing) was released in November 2009.
 A deluxe edition was also released in October 2024.

 Reception

 Hilary Goldstein of IGN called the miniseries "one of the best Batman stories ever told", praising its dark tone and storytelling.
 Goldstein also regarded the miniseries as one of Jason Todd's best portrayals.

 Kyle Lemmon of Under the Radar described the storyline as "one of the most underappreciated Batman stories" and commended the miniseries's darker and more realistic storytelling with "nary a shred of civility".

-Charles Prefore of Screen Rant lauded the miniseries's artwork, dark tone, and depiction of cults, writing, "this is possibly one of the greatest Batman stories of all time and deserves to remember as such".
+Charles Prefore of Screen Rant lauded the miniseries' artwork, dark tone, and depiction of cults, writing, "this is possibly one of the greatest Batman stories of all time and deserves to remember as such".